 I hired out as MokaSocial for a year and really enjoyed it – I met great people and worked on really cool projects.
-In fact, I’m going to start doing it again.
-I’m currently looking for mobile development gigs.
+Lately I’ve been working on some great stuff through PugetWorks, too.
+I’m currently looking for my next mobile development project.

 If you don’t need any custom mobile application development, you probably need to re-evaluate your life.
 Do we really have all the apps we want?
 Do you really not have ideas for more?
 Tsk, tsk.
 We can do better, together.